mskf3000/Tutorials-and-Cheat-Sheets/MongoDB.md

 	db.serverCmdLineOpts();

+Set the Mongo profiling level to 2 and slow milliseconds to 0 to log all queries:

+	db.setProfilingLevel(2, 0);

 #### Pin a specific version of MongoDB.

 Although you can specify any available version of MongoDB, `aptitude` will upgrade the packages when a newer version becomes available.
 To prevent unintended upgrades, pin the package.
 To pin the version of MongoDB at the currently installed version, issue the following command sequence: